oskar-adamczyk/ruby-coding-test/README.md

 ### Made assumptions

-I have worked with ruby 2.5.8 version.
+1. I have worked with ruby 2.5.8 version.
 It seems to be compatible with gems but in addition, it is supported by rubocop that I wanted to have here badly :)
+2. I have introduced docker-compose.
+It may be a bit over exaggeration, but considering successful company, we would most likely at some point of time need more reliable persistence layer.
+That's why I decided to introduce dockerization with psql service defined in docker-compose.
+It would allow us not only deploy application on cloud solution (e.g. k8s cluster) but with easier test setup (already exsiting test instance of database) we can perform tests on CI pipeline easily.
+3. Dockerization itself is best way to avoid SOA1 incidents and it is way easier to setup local env this way, at least from my perspective :)
+4. Selected psql because a) Personally, I feel comfortable with this sql engine b) Flexibility and power is quite high comparing to downside of a bit higher entry threshold :)

 TODOs:

 - preparation
 - [x] static analysis cleanup
 - [x] CI github actions pipeline
-- [ ] dockerize
+- [x] dockerize
 - This f****** system doesn't even load some leaderboards!
 - [ ] setup easier reproduction env (seeds, factories, etc.)
 - [ ] investigate issue